-When the hearing is scheduled the Appeals Manager will notify the Appellant and all interested parties of the date, time and place of the hearing.
+When the hearing is scheduled the Office of Property Assessments will notify the Appellant and all interested parties of the date, time and place of the hearing.

 Notice of hearings will be given to all parties in sufficient time to allow for adequate preparation.
 Hearings for residential properties will be scheduled with at least twenty-one days notice and commercial properties will be scheduled with at least thirty (30) days notice.
+Notice will be to the address appearing on the Appeal form, or in the case of appellee owners, to the address for Notice mailings on the County's Real Estate Website.
 If the hearing notice is given in less time than the rules require, except as provided under Rule V, Section 2, and no party requests a postponement, the hearing will proceed and the failure of the parties to request a postponement will constitute a waiver of the timeliness of the notice.

-Hearings that have been rescheduled do not require the minimum days notice as indicated above but will be conducted with at least seven (7) days notice.
+Hearings that have been rescheduled or postponed will be conducted with at least seven (7) days notice.